 - Exploring and Assessing: a way of getting a very clear idea about the nature and extent of the strengths and difficulties that families face as well as understanding parents’ perspectives.

 - Developing a Clear Understanding with Parents: a way of developing a formulation with the parent and making sure that both the parent and practitioner are very clear about what they want to get from the Helping Families Programme and why.

 - Developing Parent Led Goals: a way of agreeing on specific objectives relating to the five Helping Families Programme risk factors.

 - Planning Strategies and Implementation: a way of agreeing on, developing planning and implementing clear and specific strategies to help parents reach their goals.

 - Reviewing the Goals and the Relationship: a way of actively reviewing with the parents the extent to which their goals have been achieved.

 Five strategy modules

 The strategy modules that follow form the basis by which the goals and outcomes of the Helping Families Programme are achieved.
 The strategy modules cover key risk domains areas identified with parents, not all of which will be relevant to each family.
 The areas are divided as follows:

-- Increasing skills to maintain a tolerant, stable and regulated mood: Methods to help parents’ mange their stressful feelings about themselves, their children.
+- Increasing Skills to Maintain a Tolerant, Stable and Regulated Mood: methods to help parents manage their stressful feelings about themselves and their children.